 Coppelia is for drunk people.
 And that isn’t to say the food is bad.
 It’s just that it’s a 24-hour diner within walking distance of the Meatpacking District, so that’s naturally who it’s for.
 So the next time it’s 20 degrees outside and you’ve been drinking in the area, stop by for some huevos rancheros and yucca fries.
 The food is a mix of Cuban and American, and it’s everything you need at 2am.
 Oh, and also the ability to get home as quickly as possible.
 You’re in luck with that too.

 Sure, summer has sun and warmth and beaches and generally happier people.
-But winter has an official no-rules policy when it comes to stuffing your body with pasta any/every night of the week.
-Take advantage (without having to submit yourself to the cold for more than 10 seconds) at Via Carota, a place that is simultaneously somewhat under-the-radar, yet also always busy.
-You’ll probably encounter a slight wait, but you won’t mind if you get yourself one of their excellent negronis at the bar.
+But eating pasta while you watch snow fall onto the charming and unthinkably expensive streets of the West Village just feels right.
+Take advantage (without having to submit yourself to the cold for more than 10 seconds) at Via Carota, right near the Christopher Street 1.
+You’ll probably encounter a wait, but you won’t mind if you get yourself one of their excellent negronis at the bar.

 On the sinking Titanic, they drank booze to keep warm.
-And at Walkers, you can do the same.
+And at Walker’s, you can do the same.
 This is an old-school tavern in Tribeca, and you can treat it as either a restaurant or a bar.
-They serve food until 1am, and they play the hits: chicken wings, caesar salads, burgers, etc. Walkers is pretty much a New York institution, and it’s the perfect place to hang when it’s cold.
+They serve food until 1am, and they play the hits: chicken wings, caesar salads, burgers, etc. Walker’s is pretty much a New York institution, and it’s the perfect place to hang out when it’s cold.

-The Upper East Side Sushi Seki recently found its way onto our Greatest Hits list, which should tell you that it’s one of our all-time favorite restaurants.
-And while we don’t love the Chelsea location as much, around this time of year it gives UES Seki a run for its money.
+The Upper East Side Sushi Seki has found its way onto our Greatest Hits List, which should tell you that it’s one of our all-time favorite restaurants.
+And while we don’t love the Chelsea location as much, around this time of year it gives the UES Seki a run for its money.
 And that’s because we won’t lose a finger to frostbite on our walk there from the subway.

-Your aunt is in town and wants to get dinner, but there’s a polar vortex bearing down on the city, and any money you would have spent on a cab went toward some Air Jordan booties you found for your dog in Chinatown.
+Your aunt is in town and wants to get dinner, but the forecast is so bad that your office is already preemptively closed for tomorrow, and any money you would have spent on a cab went toward some Air Jordan booties you found for your dog in Chinatown.
 Suggest a meal at Little Park.
 It’s healthy and nice enough for your aunt, and she won’t guilt trip you about making her walk too far in the cold.

 Vernon Blvd / Jackson Ave 7